 Oral Health Sciences students take courses at both Boston University Henry M. Goldman School of Dental Medicine (SDM) and Boston University School of Medicine Division of Graduate Medical Sciences (GMS).
-Optional coursework is available in a variety of disciplines, including public health, bioethics, mental health, or clinical research.
+Optional coursework is available in a variety of disciplines, including public health, nutrition, or clinical research.

 The Oral Health Sciences program takes four semesters to complete and the degree may be completed in either one or two calendar years.
 The MS program has flexibility allowing students to complete the program in 12 months by submitting a Capstone paper, whereas those students using the full two years have the opportunity to complete a research-based thesis on a topic of their choice in the field of dentistry.
 Faculty from both the School of Medicine and the School of Dental Medicine serve as teachers and mentors enriching their educational experience while in GMS.
 Students also receive AADSAS application support.

 Candidates for the MS in Oral Health Sciences are required to complete a minimum of 32 graduate credit hours, including a final thesis project or Capstone paper.
 The required courses are indicated with an asterisk (*).